KefanXu/507FinalProject/README.md

 - `csv_data_preprocessing()`: This function will reprocess the data in the csv file.
 It will return a list which contains frequent words used in the fake news.
 This list will later be used to search for real news and get description from dictionary API.
 - `get_data_from_news_api()`: This function will get data from New York Times API.
 It contains a timer to make sure it sends less than 10 request per minutes.
 It returns a json dictionary whose data will be later input into the database.
 - `get_data_from_dic_api()`: This function will get data from Word Dictionary API and return a json dictionary so the data can be later input into the database.
+### `run_flask.py`
+- `content_to_render()`: This function uses a recursive to avoid getting none result.
+It returns a dictionary contains both information of real news and fake news.
+- `render_index()`: This function will initialize and render the first page of the game.
+It will also render the id of certain HTML tags so the Javascript can tell the user if they make the right choice.
+- `render_conculsion()`: This function utilizes the control loop provided by Jinjia and creates divs showing the content presented to the user during the game.

 ## Reference
 [1] “Fake News.”
 Wikipedia, Wikimedia Foundation, 1 Dec.
 2019, https://en.wikipedia.org/wiki/Fake_news.